 Scandinavian culture is intriguing.
 To some, it conjures images of stoic and reserved people true to their Viking ancestors.
 To others, it evokes utopian societies which leave nobody behind.

-A much talked about success of Scandinavian countries, is their enviable rankings on the leaderboard of the happiest countries in the world.
+One widely discussed achievement of Scandinavian countries is their enviable rankings on the leaderboard of the happiest countries in the world.
 These achievements have prompted many in the anglophone world, where self-improvement is popular, to seek insights from their success.

-There is a concept in Scandinavian culture which is particularly interesting to look at from a personal development perspective.
-This concept is the so-called “Law of Jante” (or “Janteloven” as it is called in Norwegian and Danish).
+A Scandinavian cultural concept that is particularly interesting to look at from a personal development perspective is the so-called “Law of Jante” (or “Janteloven” as it is called in Norwegian and Danish).

 This Scandinavian concept is interesting because it goes against many of the underlying assumptions of the personal development genre.
 The “Janteloven” concept is no silver bullet — in fact, it was meant as a satire of Scandinavian cultural norms, and certainly not as a “how-to guide”.

 The concept of “Janteloven” may have been intended as a satire of Scandinavian cultural norms, but it still has the potential to provoke thought and encourage self-reflection.
 Furthermore, challenging some of our ingrained assumptions offers a new perspective that can be valuable for better understanding Scandinavian culture and communicating with Scandinavians.

 In the following, we’ll go into the origins, the benefits, and the problems with “Janteloven”.
 Finally, we’ll look at the growing anti-Janteloven movement in Norway.

 For many of us, social media plays a big part in our lives.
 Although not by design, social media can have a negative effect on how we perceive ourselves.